gardener/gardener/docs/concepts/resource-manager.md

 > You can opt-out of this behaviour for `ServiceAccount`s setting `.automountServiceAccountToken=false` by labeling them with `token-invalidator.resources.gardener.cloud/skip=true`.

-> By default, the _TokenInvalidator_ also invalidates the static token of the `kube-system/default` `ServiceAccount`.
-This behaviour cannot be disabled.
-If you want it to consider the `default` `ServiceAccount`s in all namespaces then `--token-invalidator-invalidate-all-default-serviceaccounts` should be set to `true`.

 In order to enable the _TokenInvalidator_ you have to set `--token-invalidator-max-concurrent-workers` to a value larger than `0`.